iamsachin45/YOLO-object-detection/README.md

 # YOLO-object-detection
 YOLO is a object detection algorithm.
 It can detect object faster.

-You can use aby GPU free enviroment like COLAB or Kaggle
+You can use any GPU free enviroment like COLAB or Kaggle

 Run this commend
 ```